 Unless you're a huge fan of stop-motion, I don't think I can recommend tracking these down, with the possible exception of Humbug.
 There are some cool ideas, but the shorts tend to revolve around a single, dragging joke.

-If you want your own copy, the New Christmas Classics is a good way to get it.
-Amazon has a decent price, but you might be better off stopping by Best Buy and digging through their clearance bin.
+If you want your own copy, the New Christmas Classics DVD set is a good way to get it.

 *I actually watched the two Thanksgiving episodes, as well, something I don't advise anyone else to attempt.
 In particular, the depiction of Native Americans in "Pokey's Price" is downright painful.
 I have a high tolerance for this kind of thing, but even I was cringing.